 Video of the Day

 For example, if you're on an 1,800-calorie-per-day diet, you would need to consume between 810 and 1,170 calories from carbohydrates in an average day.
 Since one gram of carbs equals four calories, that means between 202 and 293 grams per day.

 Carbohydrates Per Meal

-According to the American Diabetes Association, most diabetics should eat 45 to 60 g of carbohydrates at each meal.
+According to the American Diabetes Association, most diabetics should eat 45 to 60 grams of carbohydrates at each meal.
 However, your needs may be different.
-If you have diabetes, speak with your doctor regarding how many carbohydrates you should eat.
+If you have diabetes, talk t your doctor about how many carbohydrates you should eat.

 Not all carbs are created equal; some have more nutrients (like vitamins, minerals and fiber) than others.
 When choosing carbohydrates, try to pick unprocessed or whole sources — fruits, vegetables, legumes, whole grain rice, barley, oats and wheat.
 Limit or avoid processed and refined sugars, such as white bread, soda and desserts.